Work Opportunities for International Students

-York University provides international students with many practical education and work opportunities.
+York University provides international students with many practical education opportunities.
 These opportunities can help you develop skills to use in the workplace, preparing you for your future career.
-One of the highlights of studying in Canada as an international student is that you can work with a student visa.
+One of the highlights of studying in Canada as an international student is that you can work with a Student Visa.

-York provides job postings through Career Education & Development, showing you where you can work on- and off-campus.
+York provides job postings through their Career Centre, showing you where you can work on and off campus.
 York International also facilitates co-operative education and networking opportunities for international students.

+You may also be eligible to work in Canada after you graduate.
 As a study permit holder, you may qualify to work on-campus or off-campus without an additional work permit.
-You may also be eligible to work in Canada after you graduate.
-Make sure to consult York International if you need guidance on how to proceed if this is a part of your academic and career goals.
+York International can offer you further guidance if this is a part of your academic and career goals.

-One of the most useful resources for York students that can help achieve long-term career goals is Career Education & Development!
-It provides York students with:
+One of the most useful resources at York that can help you achieve your long-term career goals is the Career Centre!
+It is a very useful resource for students looking to develop their professional skills, and provides York students with:

 - employer recruitment events and job fairs